Private, In-Home Tutoring in Haslett, Michigan

-SchoolTutoring Academy’s tutoring programs for Haslett students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Haslett, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Haslett Public Schools uses the educational standards set by the Michigan Department of Education to create lessons that will allow the students to be prepared for the ever-changing global community.
 The learning objectives are described according to the major topics in each subject, for instance in Math the topics of numbers and operations, algebra, geometry, functions, and modeling, and contain key goals for student learning.
 They are not prescriptive in how teachers need to teach these lessons, but provide the overarching goals for learning with awareness of the increasingly complex topics students will face.